Skip to main content

 After a good night’s sleep in Akureyri, today it’s time to explore some of the wonders of North Iceland.
 First up today is Goðafoss, one of the country’s most powerful waterfalls.
 Unusually for an Icelandic waterfall, it’s much wider than it is tall.

-Next you can head to the area around Lake Mývatn.
+Next, you can head to the area around Lake Mývatn.
 The lake itself is renowned for its natural beauty and as a haven for birdlife.
-But the area around Mývatn is also home to some of the most mind-bending geological features in all of the country.
+But the area around Mývatn is also home to some of the most unusual geological features in the country

-Amongst these are the Dimmuborgir rock formations, which are the remains of ancient volcanic eruptions.
+Among these are the Dimmuborgir Rock Formations, remnants of ancient volcanic eruptions.
 Here you’ll see hollow lava tubes and stacks of basalt that look like they solidified only yesterday.
-You might also recognize Dimmuborgir as a filming location from the Game of Thrones series.

 A stone’s throw away from here is Hverfjall, which from the side of the road looks like a pretty standard mountain.
 Climb it though and you’ll see that it is in fact a huge collapsed volcanic crater!